 - Open can of gulab jamun and warm few pieces of jamun in microwave for 20-30 seconds.

 - Crumble brittle/chikki to small pieces.

 - Take custard in serving bowls, add gulab jamun and top it with broken chikki.

-- In the above photos, I used mini bowls and 1 jamun per bowl.
-I saved 3 jamuns for the photo shoot and used 1 jamun per bowl.
+- Serving – In the above photos, I used mini bowls and 1 jamun per bowl.
 When serving to your guests or family, serve at least 2-3 mini jamuns per bowl.